kavindupath/sift-image-matcher/README.md

-# sift-image-matcher
-A Python project for detecting and comparing images using SIFT keypoints and Bag-of-Words model, developed for the CSCI935 Computer Vision course at UOW.
 # SIFT-ImageMatcher

 A Python project using OpenCV 4.10.0 to detect and visualize SIFT keypoints, and to compare multiple images using a Bag-of-Words model based on SIFT descriptors.